SeldonIO/seldon-core/doc/source/reference/aws-mp-install.md

   helm install stable/ambassador --name ambassador --set crds.keep=false
  ```

-## Next Steps

-For next steps on using Seldon Core and deploying your first ML models visit the [Seldon Core project page](https://github.com/SeldonIO/seldon-core).

-## FAQs

-### Install in a particular namespace
+## Install in a particular namespace

 Use the helm ```--namespace``` argument to install in a particular namespace